dessalines/essays/socialism_faq.md

 - [His charities promote corporate interests above health care](http://www.globaljustice.org.uk/sites/default/files/files/resources/gjn_gates_report_june_2016_web_final_version_2.pdf).
 - [Book about the golden handcuffs of the philanthro-capitalism of Bill Gates.](https://www.versobooks.com/books/2344-no-such-thing-as-a-free-gift)
 - [The Gates foundation has spent over \$1B to break up public schools, in favor of private charter schools.](https://apnews.com/92dc914dd97c487a9b9aa4b006909a8c/AP-Exclusive:-Billionaires-fuel-US-charter-schools-movement) [2](https://www.businessinsider.com/bill-melinda-gates-foundation-education-initiative-failure-2018-6), [3](https://www.washingtonpost.com/education/2019/04/16/um-who-are-melinda-bill-gates-trying-kid/), [4](https://nancyebailey.com/2019/03/08/bill-melinda-gates-dont-discuss-their-takeover-of-americas-public-schools/)
+- Despite the myth of his "humble origins", and a "rags to riches" story, [his mother served on the board of directors for many corporations](https://en.wikipedia.org/wiki/Mary_Maxwell_Gates), and comes from a wealthy banking family.
+His father was a [wealthy corporate lawyer](https://en.wikipedia.org/wiki/Preston_Gates_%26_Ellis), and co-owner of the law firm Preston, Gates & Ellis.
+The family owned a summer lake house on Puget Sound, and sent their son to the [most prestigious, private high school](https://en.wikipedia.org/wiki/Lakeside_School_(Seattle%29) in Washington state, where he met fellow Microsoft co-founder Paul Allen.

 ### What's so bad about George Orwell?